-The Elrod Center will soon occupy a brand new facility at the corner of 6th and Cherry streets, just across the street from the current facility.
-An open house and dedication service will be held Thursday, June 11, with the open house beginning at 9 a.m. and the dedication ceremony at 10 a.m.
-See ongoing construction updates and follow the Elrod Center on Facebook.
+The Elrod Center has relocated to it’s brand new facility at the corner of 6th and Cherry streets, just across the street from the old facility.
+An open house and dedication service was held Thursday, June 11, 2015 with the open house at 9 a.m. and the dedication ceremony at 10 a.m.
+You can view the construction pictures and follow the Elrod Center on Facebook.

-- The two-story, 5,200 sq. ft. facility will include two large meeting rooms for campus and community programs, a conference room and several staff offices as well as a reception area and kitchen facilities.
+- The two-story, 5,200 sq. ft. facility includes two large meeting rooms for campus and community programs, a conference room and several staff offices as well as a reception area and kitchen facilities.

 - The $1 million project is funded through more than $800,000 in gifts from individual donors and a $210,000 challenge grant from the J.E. & L.E.
 Mabee Foundation.

-- Irwin Seale of Seale Construction will serve as general contractor, and Lewis Architects Engineers designed the building.
+- Irwin Seale of Seale Construction was the general contractor, and Lewis Architects Engineers designed the building.

 About the Mabee Foundation